-b.)
-Planning and Implementation:
+2) Planning and Implementation:

-Appraisal - provide a fee proposal from an Ohio Department of Transportation Prequalified Appraiser who is credentialed in value analysis Closing Costs - provide a fee proposal from a title company Title Search - provide a fee proposal from a title company Environmental Assessments (EA) - provide a fee proposal from a firm qualified to do EA's.
-Design - provide a fee proposal from a registered engineer/architect Other Eligible Costs - provide a fee proposal from the appropriate source.
+- Appraisal provide a fee proposal from an Ohio Department of Transportation Prequalified - Appraiser who is credentialed in value analysis - Closing Costs provide a fee proposal from a title company - Title Search provide a fee proposal from a title company - Environmental Assessments (EA) provide a fee proposal from a firm qualified to do EA's. - Design provide a fee proposal from a registered engineer/architect - Other Eligible Costs provide a fee proposal from the appropriate source.
 For example, for a survey, a fee proposal from a licensed surveyor.

-c.)
-Construction or Enhancement of Facilities
+3) Construction or Enhancement of Facilities